jessienunez1989/Side-Projects/README.md

 ### Prerequisites

 I need to see current specs of your machine.
 I need a screenshot of system prefrences or open task manager and send me a screenshot of performance.
 The VM's will have case by case specs.
+Upload your current specs to GITHUB with your name.

 ### What you will learn